Converting 200 Grams to Ounces: A practical guide

 Q1: Is there a significant difference between using the approximate conversion factor and a more precise one?

 A1: For most everyday applications, the difference is negligible.
-However, in scientific or industrial settings where high accuracy is crucial, using a more precise conversion factor is essential.
+That said, in scientific or industrial settings where high accuracy is crucial, using a more precise conversion factor is essential.
 The slight variations stem from the nuances in defining the ounce and the gram.

 Q2: Why are there different types of ounces?